cucumber/cucumber-jvm/cucumber-spring/README.md

 ```

 Note: Cucumber Spring uses Spring's `TestContextManager` framework internally.
-As a result a single Cucumber scenario will mostly behave like a JUnit test.
+As a result, a single Cucumber scenario will mostly behave like a JUnit test.

 For more information configuring Spring tests see:
  - [Spring Framework Documentation - Testing](https://docs.spring.io/spring-framework/docs/current/spring-framework-reference/testing.html)